LLC vs C-corp

 In this guide, we'll break down what's common between them and what's not.

-LLC makes it super easy for business owners to grow their business and protect their personal assets at the same time.
+LLC makes it super easy for business owners to grow their businesses and protect their personal assets at the same time.

 LLC